Editing Services for Businesses & Government Authors

 Add-Ons & Options (on request)

-• Citation Formatting (APA/MLA/Chicago) – Format and standardize references and in-text citations when a creative work includes sourced material (e.g., memoir).
-Pairs with: Copy/Line Editing, Proofreading (nonfiction/memoir).
+Citation Formatting (APA/MLA/Chicago) – Format and standardize references and in-text citations when a creative work includes sourced material (e.g., memoir).
+Pairs with: Copyediting, Line Editing, Proofreading.

-• Source-Audit Summary Memo – A concise memo listing sources checked and outcomes (confirmed/corrected/flagged) with links, separate from manuscript edits.
-Pairs with: manuscripts that include quotes, facts, or references.
+Source-Audit Summary Memo – A concise memo listing sources checked and outcomes (confirmed/corrected/flagged) with links, separate from manuscript edits.
+Pairs with: documents that cite external sources (e.g., quotes, facts, or data).

-• Rush Turnaround – Accelerated schedule when capacity allows, +30% surcharge.
-Pairs with: any service.
+Rush Turnaround – Accelerated schedule when capacity allows. +30% surcharge.
+Rush turnaround requires at least 48 hours’ advance notice.

 Add-ons appear as separate line items in your estimate.